White Card: Who needs the White Card?

 The White Card is a required document for everyone wishing to work on the premises of a construction site.
 Additionally, it is also required for those not directly involved in building, such as supervisors, site managers, and people who routinely enter construction sites.

 Validity

 White Cards become void if no construction work is carried out in two consecutive years or more.

 Courses

 The white card is gained by completing a face-to-face or online government mandated course through a (RTO) registered training organisation.
-The unit of competency required is CPCCOHS1001A – Work Safely In The Construction Industry.
+The unit of competency required is CPCWHS1001 – Prepare to work safely in the construction industry.

 The Card is, although it is issued by all the states by their own regulatory bodies, is valid across all Australia.

 The White Card Online can be issued in Western Australia and Tasmania.
-In the other states the course must be completed face-to-face.
+In the other states, the course must be completed face-to-face.
 The face-to-face courses can be completed with 6 hours of face-to-face training.
-Regardless, this White Card is mutually recognized and accepted in all states of Australia.
+Regardless, this White Card is mutually recognised and accepted in all states of Australia.